 Nature and Conservation

 The real value in owning real estate on Sanibel is the quiet charm of the island and the wide variety of things to do that give you the relaxation and pleasure that comes with island living There are the widely admired natural treasures – The Ding Darling National Wildlife Refuge and The Sanibel-Captiva Conservation Foundation which cover about half the island and give insight into the creatures we share the island with.
 The natural beauty and abundance of wildlife create an environment where people and animals must closely share their habitats.
 That is why conservation is so important to the residents of Sanibel Island and Captiva Island.

 There are miles of beautiful white sand beaches, world-renowned shelling, art venues – theatres, museums, music – bike paths, golf and, of course, shopping for any need and restaurants for any taste.
 There is something almost magical about sitting in one of the beachfront restaurants, after a busy day, and watching the sun sink slowly into the night.
 It’s Special!

 Sanibel Economy and Jobs

 The island has a strong focus on the tourism industry, but there is more to the islands than just a beach town that attracts visitors.
 It has a thriving commercial life and a vibrant economy.
-It is an ideal place to own property.
+It is an ideal place to become an entrepreneur and own property.